Securing a Job - A List of Do's and Don'ts

 DO Ask for feedback from the panel if you are unsuccessful.

-DO Feel free to ask more questions about the role if you offered the job.
+DO Feel free to ask more questions about the role if you are offered the job.

 DO Consider every interview a valuable learning experience.